 How?
 Like, comment, and respond to every single comment or post from others so that your potential backers know you care.
 The more engaged you are with the community, the more goodwill you will build and the more trust you will foster.
 This all translates to a wildly successful campaign as you form true relationships with your audience.

 Here are some additional ideas for content you can drop in daily with your group:

 - Questions you’re curious to know more about

 - Exclusive content

 Again, it’s really not enough anymore to just have an email list.
 Consider using Facebook groups to get a successful crowdfunding campaign launch day.
 Go further and deeper with your audience by building a community and forming real relationships.
 This way, you’ll be able to best excite your Kickstarter audience when Launch Day comes.

 The steps above are just an example of how you can approach your group.
-If you want to learn about this in more detail, I talk about the 3 secrets common to all successful campaigns in the Masterclass.
+If you want to learn how to implement this, check out to see if the Crush Crowdfunding Bootcamp is for you.

 Please share this article on Twitter if you liked it – would mean a lot to me!